aele1401/Cloud_Security/README.md

 * Logstash, an open-source data ingesting and processing tool that collects data from various resources, processes the data, and transmits the data to a defined destination.
 * Kibana, a data visualization and exploration tool used for analytics, monitoring, and use cases.

 ELK can be used as a SIEM system or Elasticsearch and Logstash can be used with other SIEM systems to collect system logs and metrics aggregating the data into an integrated environment for centralized log management which can be used to analyze and visualize the data for application and infrastructure monitoring, faster troubleshooting, and security analytics.
-It can support threat detection and engineering to help develop custom detections tailored to the security environment of a business that helps create a “less detection, more effective” SOC environment while reducing the amounts of false positives.
-These tools combined can help protect a business and help build a secure environment for business operations.
+It can support threat detection and engineering to help develop custom detections tailored to the security environment and threat landscape of an organization that helps create a “less detection, more effective” SOC environment while reducing the amounts of false positives.
+These tools combined can help protect an organization and help build a secure environment for business operations.

 The files in this repo have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above or portions of the deployment.
 Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.